Should You Keep Your Old SEO Content?

 • Include your content in a collection of related articles.

 Doing keyword research should give you a good start in revamping your old content because it shows what your current audience is looking for and how relevant your website is.
-If the keywords you optimized it for in the past are no longer successful, you can consider updating the keywords.
+If the keywords you optimised it for in the past are no longer successful, you can consider updating the keywords.

 Including multimedia in your old content is another way to make the best out of it, as it increases its value in Google’s search.
 Of course, include relevant materials and keep away from spamming.